Manny-D/AWS-Security-Identity-and-Access-Management-IAM-/README.md

 <br>

-In this section, we'll share the resources from our account via the <b>SecurityTeamAdmin</b>, with users in another AWS Account (the 3rd party auditing firm).
+In this section, we'll share the resources from our user account, <b>SecurityTeamAdmin</b>, with users in another AWS Account (eg. the 3rd party auditing firm - <b>AuditTeamAdmin</b>).

-<b>Note</b>: The project provided another account to use.
-I will be using the info from my account and that one in this section.
+<b>Note</b>: The project provided another account to use for the 3rd party auditing firm.
+I will be using that account's info and the info from my account in this section.
+Also, we cannot be logged into 2 separate AWS Account while in the same browser.
+So I will be using a different web browser to log into the 3rd party auditing firm's AWS account.

 ![AuditTeamAdmin Account](https://github.com/Manny-D/Identity-and-Access-Management-IAM-Security/assets/99146530/8697d46b-12e6-4ac1-a4ac-28b53ab62e13)

 <br>

+### Creating the Role for the 3rd Party

 From the <b>IAM Dashboard</b>, under <b>Access management</b> -> click on <b>Roles</b> -> click <b>Create role</b>.